Did someone say Brazilian Storm?

 Ricardo do Santos was a Brazillian free surfer known for his skills in big barrels and waves of consequence.

-He famously defeated Kelly at Teahupoo in 2012 and had the honour of receiving the Andy Irons award for pure determination in challenging waves.
+He famously defeated Kelly at Teahupoo in 2012 and was honoured to receive the Andy Irons Award for pure determination in challenging waves.

-Ricardo was sadly taken from us when he was shot by an off-duty police officer at his local beach.
+Ricardo was sadly taken from us when an off-duty police officer shot him at his local beach.

 The officer involved in the incident was found guilty of murder and is currently serving 22 years in prison.
 Thousands of fellow surfers and fans turned up to his funeral to celebrate the life of a true waterman.